• Home

 About 60% of tech leaders plan to increase their permanent headcount in 2026, as they look to build AI initiatives, strengthen security, and modernize infrastructure, according to research from management consulting firm Robert Half.
 Nearly two-thirds of tech hiring managers say it’s more difficult to find qualified talent than a year ago.

-In a “skills mismatch economy,” where employers struggle to find the talent they need, the nonprofit works directly with employers such as Bank of America and Comcast and offers upskilling training to prepare their students for the future of tech work.
+In a “skills mismatch economy,” where companies struggle to find the talent they need, the nonprofit works directly with employers such as Bank of America and Comcast and offers upskilling training to prepare their students for the future of tech work.

 Rigorous training to prepare for tech industry

-“I thought they were kind of exaggerating when they said, ‘it’ll be difficult,’ but they were not,” Juarez said.
+“I thought they were kind of exaggerating when they said, ‘It’ll be difficult,’ but they were not,” Juarez said.

 Courses follow a 9 a.m. to 4 p.m. schedule, and students have hours of homework and studying after class.
 Four days per week are focused on technical skills, and one day is devoted to professional skill development, such as presentation and interview skills.
 By the end of the monthslong training, students who pass earn certifications and are prepared to enter the workforce.